Building Energy Analysis & Policy

 Coolearth has received Zero Carbon Building Design certification on the Mount Dennis Child Care, and has multiple other project seeking ZCB certification.

+Coolearth has been the Architect and received LEED certified on multiple buildings including the DSSAB Parry Sound building, Rolex Toronto’s office building, as well as multiple LEED projects in development.
 Colleen is a LEED Certified AP.
-Coolearth has been the Architect and received LEED certified on multiple buildings including the DSSAB Parry Sound building, Rolex Toronto’s office building, as well as multiple LEED projects in development.

 Featured Sustainable Projects